Rare leg injury during surgery: new study sheds light on hidden danger

 Summary

-This study looked at 26 adults having colorectal surgery while placed in a head-down position with legs raised in stirrups.
-Researchers measured blood flow and oxygen in the calf muscles during surgery to understand why some patients develop a rare but serious leg injury called Well-Leg Compartment Syndrome.
-The goal was to gather information that could help prevent this complication in the future.
+This study looked at 26 adults having colorectal (bowel) cancer surgery while placed in a steep head-down position with legs raised in stirrups.
+Researchers measured blood flow and oxygen in the calf muscles during the operation to understand how a rare but serious leg injury called Well-Leg Compartment Syndrome (WLCS) develops.
+The goal was to gather information that could help doctors spot and prevent this complication earlier.

 Disclaimer Read more